prebid/Prebid.js/adops.md

 <div role="tabpanel" class="tab-pane active" id="creatives-dfp" markdown="1">

-DFP supports creative **size override**, which allows us to use **1 creative only** to run all bidders' all sizes header bidding setup.
+DFP supports creative **size override**, which allows us to use the same set of creatives to run all bidders' header bidding setup for all ad sizes.

+#####How many creatives should I submit?

+**IMPORTANT**: What's the **maximum number of ad units** your page can have?
+Set up **that number of creatives**.

+WHY?
+The same creative cannot be served into more than 1 ad unit in a single GPT request call.
+We thus need to duplicate the creatives.
+But all creatives can share the same content.

 ####Step 1: New Creative